Election Resources

 George H. W. Bush (1989-1993): Lost to Bill Clinton in the election of 1992.

-Donald Trump (2017-2021): Lost to Joe Biden in the election of 2020.
+Donald Trump (2017-2021): Lost to Joe Biden in the election of 2020, but won "re-election" in 2024.

 Died in Office During Their First Term